 Although it’s relatively rare, some types of puppy biting may indicate underlying aggression.
-If your puppy frequently bites when you pick them up, restrain them, or reach for their food and toys, this could be a red flag.
-Talk to your veterinarian about these behaviors, in order to determine whether they’re normal puppy behavior or a cause for greater concern.
+If your puppy frequently bites when you pick them up, restrain them or reach for their food and toys, this could be a red flag.
+Talk to your veterinarian about these behaviors, to determine whether they’re normal puppy behavior or a cause for greater concern.

 When and where to get further help